newhavenrb/conferences/03_Linguistic_Potluck:_Crowdsourcing_Localization_in_Rails.md

 Analytic is typically 1 to 1 ratio

 Synthetic is typically much higher like 2 to 9
-Aword in a Synthetic language is a whole phrase in an Analytic language
+A word in a Synthetic language is a whole phrase in an Analytic language

 Ratio predicts how much agreement there is in languages